alexamankwah2/alexamankwah2/README.md

 ###

-<p align="left">I'm Alex Amankwah from New York, NY.<br><br>-  I’m a self taught Full Stack Developer.<br>- 📚 I'm currently working on becoming a Cloud DevOps engineer with a focus in the AWS cloud platform.<br>- ⚡ I'm a big football fan (soccer) :soccer: and music enthusiast :notes:.</p>
+<p align="left">I am Alex Amankwah from New York, NY.<br><br>-  I’m a self taught Full Stack Developer and Cloud enthusiast.<br>- 📚 I'm currently working on becoming a Cloud  Engineer with a focus in the AWS cloud platform.
+I'm passionate about building secure, efficient, and highly available cloud environments.
+I'm passionate about building secure, efficient, and highly available cloud environments. <br>- ⚡ I'm a big football fan (soccer) :soccer: and music enthusiast :notes:.</p>

 ###